-This time of July the Cape Cod “Day Boat” fishermen are arriving back in port each day carrying their precious catch of seafood treasure: the tender, sweet Cape sea scallop.
+This time of Summer the Cape Cod “Day Boat” fishermen are arriving back in port each day carrying their precious catch of seafood treasure: the tender, sweet Cape sea scallop.
 All summer these small commercial vessels – or Day Boats – harvest from Cape Cod and Nantucket Bay the precious Cape sea scallop that locals love.

 Chef’s all over New England prize the delicate, Cape sea scallop for its exceptional delicious flavor and plumpness.
 The day boat scallops are a true renowned delicacy.
 No where else in the world can these clean, sweet, succulent scallops be found.